Skip to content

 Liquidity Sweep

 A price move that briefly pushes past a key level to trigger stop-loss orders and pending orders, then reverses.
-Institutions use liquidity sweeps to fill large orders at favorable prices by absorbing the liquidity sitting at obvious levels.
+Sweeps target liquidity pools at obvious levels and are often the catalyst for high-probability reversal setups.

 How to Trade Liquidity Sweeps